 Injuries from a failure to yield crash can be fatal.
 You may be entitled to compensation if you’ve lost a loved one in a Chicago motor vehicle accident.

 No amount of money can remedy your loss.
-But after losing a loved one, you should focus on processing your grief, not paying the bills.
+But after losing a loved one in an accident, you should focus on processing your grief, not paying the bills.
 Our wrongful death attorneys can help you move forward with life.

 Illinois is an at-fault state, which means you file a personal injury claim with the responsible driver’s insurance.
 If you’ve been involved in a failure to yield accident, the driver who failed to yield is typically at-fault.
 They will be liable for paying your damages.